mojopollo/Web-Development-Standards/README.md

 the CoffeeScript install directory is ```/usr/local/bin/``` (without the word "coffee")

 * Note: ```Alt + Shift + D``` will preview the compiled CoffeeScript code
+* Note: this package adds syntax highlight ```Better CoffeeScrip -> CoffeeScript``` which is the syntax you must have lighting for the linter in Part 3 t work

 ***